cloudflare/cloudflare-docs/content/magic-wan/configuration/connector/configure-connector.md

 4. Select **Network**.
 5. In **LAN configuration**, select the LAN where you need to configure DHCP relay.
 6. Select **Edit**.
+7. In **Addressing**, make sure you choose **Static** and enter a static IP address for your Connector.
-7. Select **This is a DHCP Relay**.
+8. Select **This is a DHCP Relay**.
-8. In **Upstream DHCP server addresses**, enter the IP address of your DHCP server.
+9. In **Upstream DHCP server addresses**, enter the IP address of your DHCP server.
-9. (Optional) If you need to add more DHCP server addresses, select **Add upstream DHCP server address** as many times as needed, and enter the new values.
+10. (Optional) If you need to add more DHCP server addresses, select **Add upstream DHCP server address** as many times as needed, and enter the new values.

 ## 2. Set up your Magic WAN Connector